JamFfm/craftbeerpiLCD/README.md

 **I2C Configuration:**

-Ensure to activate the E2C connection in Raspi configuration.
+Ensure to activate the I2C connection in Raspi configuration.

 **Software installation:**

 Download and install this plugin via the CraftBeerPi user interface.
 It is called LCDDisplay.

-After that a reboot is necessary.
+A reboot is necessary.

 ## Configuration

 At least configure your i2c address in the parameters menu.
-Some other parameters of the LCD can be changed in the

-    __init__.py

-file in the /home/pi/craftbeerpi3/modules/plugins/LCDDisplay folder.
+Have a look at this documentation.

 There are different modes: